iirubio/iirubio.github.io/_books/the_godfather.md

 ---
 layout: book-review
-title: The Godfather
+title: The man in the high castle
-author: Mario Puzo
+author: Philip K. Dick
-cover: assets/img/book_covers/the_godfather.jpg
+cover: assets/img/book_covers/the_man_in_the_high_castle.webp
 olid: OL43499941M # use Open Library ID to fetch cover (if no `cover` is provided)
 isbn: 7539967447 # use ISBN to fetch cover (if no `olid` is provided, dashes are optional)
 categories: classics crime historical-fiction mystery novels thriller